Overseas transfers in

 The transferring overseas scheme has to meet the HM Revenue & Customs (HMRC) definition for a ROPS and it’s the responsibility of the transferring scheme to confirm that their scheme meets this definition.

-A recognised overseas pension scheme (ROPS) must meet the conditions listed in HMRC guidance for an ‘overseas pension scheme’ and a ‘recognised overseas pension scheme’.
-These terms are both explained in more detail at:
+A recognised overseas pension scheme (ROPS) must meet the conditions to be an ‘overseas pension scheme’ and a ‘recognised overseas pension scheme’ set out in the relevant Regulations.
+These conditions are covered in HMRC’s Pensions Tax Manual at –

 A transfer from a ROPS is ignored when testing the increase in benefits or contributions paid in a pension input period.
 If the receiving scheme is either a defined benefit scheme or a cash balance scheme then the transfer value should be subtracted from the closing value when calculating the increase in benefits over the pension input period.